janjaap/jquery.smoothState.js/README.md

 A function that defines any alterations needed on the URL that is used to request content from the server.
 The function should return a string that is a valid URL.
 This is useful when dealing with applications that have layout controls or when needing to inavlidate the cache.

 ### `pageNumberDataAttr`
-A data attribute that holds the number of the page we're currently on or navigating away from.
-Can be on any element.
+A string representing a data attribute that holds the number of the page we're currently on or navigating away from.
+Should be placed on the anchor that navigates to that page.
 The value of the attribute is pushed along with the id of the `$container` to the `pushState` history API method.

+### `pageNumberDataAttr`
+A string that defines the element that holds the aformentioned `pageNumberDataAttr`.

 ## Callbacks